ctf0/Laravel-Media-Manager/README.md

 > ***Or Use another Framework***
 >
 > - duplicate `views/vendor/MediaManager/bulma` and rename it to the framework you want ex.`bootstrap`
-> - duplicate `assets/vendor/MediaManager/js/components/bulma-notif` and rename it to the framework you want ex.`bootstrap-notif`
+> - duplicate `assets/vendor/MediaManager/js/components/bulma` and rename it to the framework you want ex.`bootstrap`
 > - duplicate `assets/vendor/MediaManager/sass/bulma` and rename it to the framework you want ex.`bootstrap`
 > - set `MIX_MM_FRAMEWORK` to the framework name ex.`MIX_MM_FRAMEWORK=bootstrap`
 > - start editing the new files.